-I recently came across this really cool brand that’s on a mission to disrupt the world of vitamins called Care/of.
+Cool brand alert: Care/of is on a mission to disrupt the world of vitamins.
 The company delivers tailored daily supplements in convenient little packets based on each person’s unique needs.
-I completely love the concept.
+I love the concept.
 And I love the branding even more.
 The imagery is gorgeous and memorable and they really made something that is so not sexy and beyond inconvenient into something that I actually want to take regularly.

 If you couldn’t tell by now, I’m a sucker for good marketing.
 I’m a willing consumer ready to give my business and my hard-earned dollars to support brands that get it.
 Brands that truly understand my needs and wants and interests and genuinely appeal to them.
 Care/of has a unique model and they could have charged ahead with more traditional vitamin branding like others on the market (if it’s not broken, don’t fix it right?).
 But instead they chose to build a memorable online presence with gorgeous imagery that matches their vision.
 Bravo to them!

 Okay, so why do we care?
 Well, as humans, we process pictures very quickly – in fact, faster than text, video, or audio.
 Visuals allow us to make a really quick decision about whether we are going to engage with something.
 Which is why, as brand owners, we have to care about building an online presence for ourselves that looks both professional and beautiful.
 Too often, I see entrepreneurs whose gifts go unseen because visually, they come across as amateur.
 And coming across as amateur is a surefire way for customers to dismiss you, no matter how great your product is, even if what you offer could help them immensely.